The Church of Jesus Christ of Latter-day Saints in Burundi

 The Church of Jesus Christ of Latter-day Saints in Burundi refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Burundi.
-As of year-end 2024, the Church reports 1,807 members in Burundi.
+As of year-end 2024, the Church reports 2,070 members in 12 congregations in Burundi.

 History

 The first Burundian church members joined in Europe in the 1980s; several of these members returned to Burundi and began establishing the Church's presence there.
 In 1993, the country became part of the Ivory Coast Abidjan Mission; missionaries were soon removed from the country due to mounting political violence.
 In 2000, the Bujumbura Branch was discontinued.

 In 2009, Church leadership in Africa made several exploratory trips to Burundi to assess conditions and locate members.
 They found 12 unofficial LDS congregations that were still holding regular worship services.
 In 2010, six proselyting missionaries and two senior missionaries were sent from the Church's DR Congo Lubumbashi Mission.
 That same year, Elder Jeffrey R. Holland dedicated Burundi for missionary work.
 The Bujumbura Branch was subsequently reestablished in 2011.
 More branches followed, and the Bujumbura Burundi District was organized in 2021.